iot-edge-foundation/iot-edge-influx-writer/README.md

 Keep in mind you have to create the database yourself.

 This module is written with InfluxDB 1.8 in mind.
+InfluxDB 2.0 has some fundamental changes so it needs fundamental rework.

 ## How to use